Exploding whale: Renewed interest

+Florence celebrates Exploding Whale Day annually at Exploding Whale Memorial Park.
+In 2024, the public was invited to build an altar for the exploded whale.

 Taiwan

 Another whale explosion occurred on January 29, 2004, in Tainan City, Taiwan.
 This time the explosion resulted from the buildup of gas inside a decomposing sperm whale, which caused it to burst.
 The cause of the phenomenon was initially unknown, since it occurred in the spinal area of the whale, not in its abdomen as might be expected.
 It was later determined that the whale had most likely been struck by a large shipping vessel, damaging its spine and weakening the area, and leading to its death.
 The whale died after beaching on the southwestern coast of Taiwan, and it took three large cranes and 50 workers more than 13 hours to shift the whale onto the back of a truck.

-Taiwan News reported that, while the whale was being moved, "... a large crowd of more than 600 local Yunlin residents and curiosity seekers, along with vendors selling snack food and hot drinks, braved the cold temperature and chilly wind to watch workmen try to haul away the dead marine leviathan".
+Taiwan News reported that, while the whale was being moved, "a large crowd of more than 600 local Yunlin residents and curiosity seekers, along with vendors selling snack food and hot drinks, braved the cold temperature and chilly wind to watch workmen try to haul away the dead marine leviathan".
 Professor Wang Chien-ping had ordered the whale be moved to the Sutsao Wild Life Reservation Area after he had been refused permission to perform a necropsy at the National Cheng Kung University in Tainan.
 When it burst, the whale carcass was on the back of a truck near the center of Tainan, en route from the university laboratory to the preserve.
 The bursting whale splattered blood and entrails over surrounding shop fronts, bystanders, and cars.
 The explosion did not, however, cause injuries or prevent researchers from performing a necropsy on the animal.

 Over the course of about a year, Wang completed a bone display from the remains of the whale.
 The assembled specimen and some preserved organs and tissues have been on display in the Taijiang Cetacean Museum since April 8, 2005.